Andrew-Pynch/jeff-smashbot/README.md

 # TODO

 * [X] Get libmelee installed - NOTE: This is just to send inputs
-* [ ] Faster way to get pixel data than pyautogui.
+* [X] Faster way to get pixel data than pyautogui.
 Screenshots take 100ms.
 Might need to switch to windows and use win32lib-grab_screen function I have...
+This one actually turned into a library [repolink](https://github.com/Andrew-Pynch/scalary)
 * [ ] Programmatically take actions just to validate I can properly send inputs to the emulator
 * [ ] Build damage perception model to predict the damage of P1 & P2 at any frame